 Lady slipper is a unique upright plant with charming orange slipper-shaped flowers.
 It’s a chameleon that takes on different colors and forms depending on its microclimate.
 Here’s everything you need to know about planting and caring for this low-maintenance Sonoran Desert native.

 Lady slipper (Euphorbia lomelii) is one of the most attractive and unique succulents you can grow in your southwest garden.
-It has rigidly upright stems — that sometimes twist and bend into interesting curly ques.
+It has rigidly upright stems that sometimes twist and bend into interesting curlicues.

-Its green stems are photosynthetic, while its leaves are so small you might not notice them.
-Its stems can range from gray-green to nearly red and are covered with a waxy finish that makes them appear frosted.
+Its leaves are so small you might not notice them, but its green photosynthetic stems pick up the slack.
+Stems can range from gray-green to nearly red and are covered with a waxy finish that makes them appear frosted.

-Its brilliant red-orange flowers aren’t large but they are charmingly shaped like slippers or Barbie doll shoes.
+Its brilliant red-orange flowers are charmingly shaped like slippers or Barbie doll shoes.
 Flowers are followed by small pods that look like paper lanterns.

-Each clump’s microenvironment dictates its size, color, and growth habit, so that no two lady slippers look exactly alike.
+Each cluster’s microenvironment dictates its size, color, and growth habit, so that no two lady slipper plants look exactly alike.
 I have several, and they all have their own personality!

-Lady slipper is an extremely low-maintenance plant.
-Once established, it needs minimal irrigation.
-It requires almost no pruning and produces no obvious litter.
+As a native to the deserts and shrubland of Western Mexico, lady slipper tolerates extreme heat and sun.
+It is an extremely low-maintenance landscape plant.
+It needs minimal irrigation, requires no pruning, and produces no obvious litter.

 Lady slipper flowers are a magnet for hummingbirds but not for insects, which can’t reach the nectar due to the flower’s unusual shape.